© Hriana | Dreamstime.com

 Whether it’s a painful knee, a stiff hip joint, or suspected gout in a big toe, it’s likely you have become one of the millions of people each year who find themselves wondering, “What is arthritis and its different forms, and how do I deal with it?”

+You wake up feeling stiff and sore, a feeling that doesn’t quite leave you throughout the day.
+Over-the-counter pain relievers aren’t quite keeping up with the pain, and you’re not quite able to keep up with your grandkids when they ask you to play in the yard.
 Rather than suffering in silence, equip yourself with solid information so you can speak knowledgeably to your doctor.
 In this patient-empowered age, the two of you will be able to find a solution that helps.

 First order of business: Determine what you have.